GIVING BACK TO THE COMMUNITY

 our Foster dogs

-We’re committed to helping dogs that need a “paw up” while on their journeys to their permanent homes.
-Fostering provides dogs with a soft place to land, an opportunity to receive some training, an opportunity for us to know them and help them find their perfect home, and the chance to be part of more dogs lives!
+We’re committed to helping dogs that need a “paw up” while on their journeys to their permanent homes and we almost always have a foster dog (often more!) in our care.
+Fostering provides dogs with a soft place to land, an opportunity to receive some training, and the chance for us to know them and help them find their perfect home.

 As a team, we have fostered over 200 dogs for area shelters and rescues.
-This includes, many of litters of pups, seniors and special need adults , and some dogs who come to us through our network of clients and friends.
+This includes, many of litters of puppies, seniors and special need adults.

 Read about our current foster dogs!
 If you’re interested in learning more about these wonderful souls, please email us HERE and tell us about your living situation and why a particular dog has caught your attention.